CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

 ## Connecting to a Connection Pooler

-When a connection pooler is deployed to the cluster, PGO adds additional information to the user Secret to allow for applications to connect directly to the connection pooler.
-Recall that in this example, our user Secret is called `keycloakdb-pguser`.
+When a connection pooler is deployed to the cluster, PGO adds additional information to the user Secrets to allow for applications to connect directly to the connection pooler.
+Recall that in this example, our user Secret is called `keycloakdb-pguser-keycloakdb`.
 Describe the user Secret:

 ```
-kubectl -n postgres-operator describe secrets keycloakdb-pguser
+kubectl -n postgres-operator describe secrets keycloakdb-pguser-keycloakdb
 ```

 You should see that there are several new attributes included in this Secret that allow for you to connect to your Postgres instance via the connection pooler: